|

 of the Windows printing system.

-The printer's network address (IP address or hostname) can be
+The printer's network address (IP address or host name) can be

-feedback on whether your input is valid.
+feedback on whether the entry is correct.

-printer drivers on Windows 11 and later in the medium term.
+the phasing-out of classic printer drivers on Windows 11 and later

 |